microsoft/act/README.md

 # AML Command Transfer (ACT)

-ACT is a lightweight tool to transfor any command from the local machine to AML or ITP, both of which are Azure Machine Learning services.
+ACT is a lightweight tool to transfer any command from the local machine to AML or ITP, both of which are Azure Machine Learning services.

 ## Installation